 Kidneys are vital organs that filter blood to remove waste, extra fluid, and salt from the body.
 If they stop working, it's called kidney failure.
-Someone with kidney failure must go on or get a kidney transplant.
+Someone with kidney failure must go on dialysis or get a kidney transplant.

 A kidney transplant is an operation where doctors put a new kidney in the body of someone whose own kidneys no longer work.
 One healthy kidney will do the work of two failed kidneys.

 Because people can survive with just one kidney, a living person can give a healthy kidney to someone with kidney failure.
 This is called being a donor.
 A kidney also can come from a donor who has recently died, but the wait for this kind of donated kidney can take a year or more.

 Most kidney transplants are successful.
 People who have kidney transplants will take medicines for the rest of their lives to prevent the body from rejecting the kidney.
 Rejecting means that the body's immune cells destroy the new kidney because they sense that it's foreign.

 But aside from that, many kids and teens who have kidney transplants go on to live normal, healthy lives after they recover from surgery.

 What Are the Different Types of Kidney Transplants?

 There are two kinds of kidney transplants depending on who donates the new kidney.

 A living-donor transplant is when someone gets a kidney from a person who is still alive and well.
 It's usually from a relative or close friend, but sometimes strangers donate.

 A deceased-donor transplant is when people donate their kidneys for transplant after they die.
 This requires people who need kidneys to put their names on a waiting list until a donor is found.